Animal Husbandry

 Cattle Farming is the practice of breeding and rearing cattle for dairy and draught labour work.
 Two types of cattle are bred primarily in India: cows and buffaloes.

+Dairy animals are female cattle and are primarily used for milk.
+Thus, they are also called milch animals.
+On the other hand, draught animals are domesticated for agricultural work like tilling and irrigating.
 The cattle are crossbred to produce the improved breeds of cattle that are high milk-yielding and disease-resistant.
-For instance, exotic or foreign cattle breeds such as Jersey and Brown Swiss are known for longer lactation period.
+For instance, exotic or foreign cattle breeds such as Jersey and Brown Swiss are known for longer lactation periods.
 Thus, these cattle breeds are crossbred with local breeds like Red Sindhi and Sahiwal, which have excellent disease-resistant qualities.

 Beekeeping

+It is primarily used to produce honey and other bee-related products like beeswax, royal jelly, and propolis.
+The value, quality and taste of honey is the outcome of the quantity of pasturage and availability of flower and nectar varieties.
 In India, many varieties of bees are used for the commercial production of honey.
 Some of them are Indian Bee (Apis cerena indica), Rock Bee (A. dorsata), and Little Bee (A. florae).

 Fish Farming